 For England, newly appointed Captain Joe Root averages 52.42 in his last 11 tests with an impressive 254 as his highest score.
 Wicket Keeper batsman Jonny Bairstow averages 52.15 in his last 12 matches with 167 not out as his best score.

-South Africa will look at rising star Rabada to continue his form with a remarkable average of 23.69 in his young career and best figures of 7/112.
-Rabadas send-off for Stokes contained an expletive that earned him a suspension for the second test.
-Philander will be at his best with the new ball and has an average of 23.51 in his last 11 test with best of 5/21.
+South Africa will look at rising star Rabada, who is returning from a one match suspension, to continue his form with a remarkable average of 23.69 in his young career and best figures of 7/112.
+Philander will be at his best with the new ball and has an average of 23.51 in his last 11 tests with best of 5/21.

 For England 122 match veteran Anderson will be looking to maintain his career average of 28.50.
 While his long term bowling partner Broad is averaging 28.82 in his last 8 test matches with a best of 4/33.
 All-rounder Ben Stokes has also been impressive with the ball averaging 25.14 in his last 8 test matches.